sudheermareddy/game-of-life/README.markdown

-Hi This is Sudheer a simple demonstration application used in the [Jenkins: The Definitive 2121 erer Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book. wewe wd dvcdvd ewew kllk sasasas sassas
+Hi This is Sudheer.I am giving a simple demonstration application used in the [Jenkins: The Definitive 2121 erer Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book. wewe wd dvcdvd ewew kllk sasasas sassas

 ## Building the project